 Scenario 7: O&M operations supported by crewless vessels.

 Automated technologies and reduced crew on board for some manoeuvres, particularly short distances, and the desire to innovate will continue to appear.
 Operating wind farms on a vessel-less basis require new business strategies that should start emerging in a near future and that are fully supported with technology developments from the robotics industry.

 This scenario will be used to demonstrate ASV with capability to transport, deploy and recover robotic assets in real-environment.
+See the video.

 Scenario 8: Optimization of robotic-based operations.

 As offshore wind farms move further out to sea, demands made on supporting vessels are changing significantly to reduce the number of operators on board.
 Further challenge to optimize the operation, comes from the energy perspective and considering the propulsion usage during dynamic positioning, fitting the O&M capabilities provided by the robotic units to daily operations, and including an optimization of the equipment to use at which time.
+See the video.